 Specific Performance vs. Cancellation

 You have a signed Offer to Purchase and the other party won't honour it.
-Maybe the buyer has gone quiet, or the seller is suddenly refusing to hand over the keys.
-You're not sure whether to force the deal through or walk away and cut your losses.
-Both options exist in South African property law, and the choice you make now will shape your financial position for months to come.
-Understanding the difference between specific performance and cancellation is the first step.
+The buyer has stopped answering calls, or the seller has changed their mind and won't hand over the keys.
+You are standing at a fork: force the deal through the courts, or cancel and cut your losses.
+Both roads exist in South African law, and the one you take now shapes your money and your next move for months.

-Specific performance vs. cancellation are the two primary, mutually exclusive legal remedies available to an aggrieved party under South African common law when someone breaches a validly executed agreement of sale of land.
+Specific performance and cancellation are the two primary, mutually exclusive legal remedies available to an aggrieved party under South African common law when someone breaches a validly signed agreement of sale of land.
 Specific performance compels the defaulting party to fulfil their exact contractual obligations.
-Cancellation dissolves the contractual bond entirely, returning both parties to their pre-contractual positions.
+Cancellation dissolves the contract entirely, returning both parties to their pre-contractual positions.
 Understanding whether the breach is material is the first step before electing either remedy.

 Key Takeaways